multi-template-matching/Multi-Template-Matching/index.md

 _pip install Multi-Template-Matching_ (case sensitive and mind the - )

 - [KNIME](https://github.com/multi-template-matching/MultiTemplateMatching-KNIME) (relying on the python implementation)
+This repository also contains the workflow for classification using multiple templates.
-Download the [workflow](https://hub.knime.com/l.thomas/spaces/Public/latest/Multi-Template%20Matching) from the KNIME Hub.
+Download the [workflow](https://kni.me/w/9i0_HPPQlbNzW598) from the KNIME Hub.

 # Documentation
 Refer to the wiki sections of the respective GitHub repository for the implementation-specific documentation.